 Associate professor Anne Shann-yue Cheung LLB (HKU), JD (Toronto), LLM (London), JSM, JSD (Stanford) has been with the Faculty of the University of Hong Kong since 1995.
 In 1998-2001, she pursued her studies at Stanford University, where she was an Asia-Pacific scholar and a fellow of the Stanford Center on Conflict and Negotiation.
 The research project for her doctorate degree was on self-censorship and freedom of the press during Hong Kong’s transitional period.
 Her major focus is on socio-legal matters and anything that is “above the law mainstream”.
 Currently, she is the co-director of the Law and Technology Centre Hong Kong.

-Professor William H. Dutton is professor of Internet Studies at the University of Oxford and he was the director of the Oxford Internet Institute OII from 2002-2011.
+Professor William H. Dutton is Quello Professor for Media and Information Policy at the College of Communication Arts and Sciences at Michigan State University where he also serves as direcotr of the Quello Center.
+Before that he was Professor of Internet Studies at the University of Oxford.
+He was the director of the Oxford Internet Institute OII from 2002-2011.
 Before coming to Oxford in 2002, he was a Professor at the Annenberg School for Communication at the University of Southern California.
 Dutton is the director and principal investigator of the Oxford e-Social Science Project (OeSS), a node within the UK’s National Centre for e-Social Science, and principal investigator of the Oxford Internet Surveys (OxIS), a key resource on the use and impact of the Internet in Britain, that is linked to the World Internet Project, comprising over 20 nations.

-Claudia Eckert is director of the department «Security in Computer Science» at the Technical University of Munich and head of the Fraunhofer AIESEC (Fraunhofer Research Institution for Applied and Integrated Security).
+Claudia Eckert is director of the department “Security in Computer Science” at the Technical University of Munich and head of the Fraunhofer AISEC (Fraunhofer Research Institution for Applied and Integrated Security).

 After graduating from the University of Bonn she received her PhD in 1993 and qualified as a professor in 1999 at the Technical University of Munich.
 The focus of her research and teaching activities is on the areas of operating systems, middleware, communication networks and information security.
 In 2008 she founded the Center for Advanced Security Research Darmstadt (CASED), where she was deputy director until 2010.
 Eckert is vice-president of the society for computer science (GI) and a member of several scientific advisory boards.